laravel/pennant/notes.md

 ]);
 ```

-The `loadMissing` method will only attempt to load values that are not already in memory.
+The `loadMissing` method will only load values that are not already in memory.
 Note that drivers do not implement this method and we handle everything for them, including normalising the data into a single known format.

 ## Scope